-Maintain a safe distance from anyone you encounter (at least 6 feet apart), and don’t share transportation with another friend or coworker.
+Unless you are fully vaccinated, maintain a safe distance from anyone you encounter (at least 6 feet apart), and don’t share transportation with another friend or coworker.
 Avoid high-traffic areas, and ask your supervisor if you can space out your desks and workspaces.
 If you’re unable to space out your desks, ask your supervisor about putting up plexiglass shields between individual employees.

 Disinfect your personal area

 Keep sanitizers and cleaning supplies at your desk and regularly disinfect high-touch areas like doorknobs, light switches, and personal computer equipment.
 Avoid sharing desks or equipment with other coworkers.
 As an extra precaution, avoid common areas like the break room that may not be disinfected as regularly.

 It’s important to protect your coworkers if you’re not feeling well.
 Even if you don’t think you’ve been exposed to COVID-19, it’s still a good idea to prevent the spread of colds and the flu.
 If you think you may have been exposed to COVID-19, make a plan with your supervisor in case you need to quarantine.

 Staying safe at work isn’t just about protecting yourself and your health – you’re also looking out for the health and safety of your colleagues and coworkers.
 While these measures might be inconvenient, you can rest assured that you’re doing your part to help others stay healthy.